 Lithography Teaching Assistant: University of Iowa School of Art, Iowa City, IA, 1981

-Author/Teacher “Museums Art and Writing: From Looking to Language.”
-1991-present.
-A sourcebook published by the Language Minority Affairs Branch of the D.C.
+Author/Teacher “Museums Art and Writing: From Looking to Language.”, 1991, A sourcebook published by the Language Minority Affairs Branch of the D.C.
 Public Schools.
 These units train those who are not specialists in teaching visual art or creative writing to bring hands-on, language oriented, museum education experiences to their students.

-Creative Arts Team/Visual Arts Consultant: “Exploring Washington’s Cultural Resources Program”, The Kennedy Center and Smithsonian Institutions, 1990.
-Designed an integrated arts pilot program bringing together high school students and professional artists in order to explore Washington’s cultural institutions through participatory workshops.
+Creative Arts Team/Visual Arts Consultant, 1990: “Exploring Washington’s Cultural Resources Program”, The Kennedy Center and Smithsonian Institutions.
+Designed an integrated arts pilot program bringing together high school students and professional artists in order to explore Washington’s cultural institutions through participatory workshops and performances.

-Curator/Educator for “Children in Conflict” exhibition, 1989.
+Curator/Educator for “Children in Conflict” exhibition.
 Collected children’s art from Soweto, RSA, along with photographs depicting township life.
 Exhibited at The Sumner Museum, Washington, D.C., and The Alexandria Black History Museum, Alexandria, VA.

-Art Appreciation Program Developer: Fillmore Arts Center, 1987-1994.
+Art Appreciation Program Director: Fillmore Arts Center, 1987-1994.
 Designer of a series of art appreciation games that engage students in art criticism.
 Designed for use in classrooms and museums.

 Art Resource Program Developer: Six School Complex, Washington D.C., 1990-1994.
 Designed art program that provided training and support to classroom teachers in order to reinforce basic learning skills and curriculum content through hands-on arts projects.

-Museum docent training program director: South African National Gallery, Cape Town, and RSA.
-1984-1986.
+Museum Docent Training Program Director: South African National Gallery, Cape Town, South Africa 1984-1986.
 Program designed for Art History and Art Education students at the University of Cape Town.